sonatype-nexus-community/scan-gradle-plugin/README.md

     cacheDirectory = "some/path" // by default it uses the user data directory (according to OS) cacheExpiration =
         "PT12H" // 12 hours if omitted.
-It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- isColorEnabled = false // if true prints vulnerability description in color.
-By default is true. isDependencyGraph =
-        false // if true prints dependency graph showing direct/transitive dependencies.
-By default is false. proxyConfiguration { // extra configuration when running behind a proxy without direct internet access protocol = "http" // can be "http" (default) or "https" host = "proxy-host" // hostname for the proxy
+It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- proxyConfiguration { // extra configuration when running behind a proxy without direct internet access protocol = "http" // can be "http" (default) or "https" host = "proxy-host" // hostname for the proxy